Sector grants

 Applications open March 2025.
 Senior Month runs in August in the NT.

-NT – Health Aboriginal Scholarship Scheme – ALWAYS OPEN
+NT – Health Aboriginal Scholarship Scheme – ONGOING

 If you’re an Aboriginal student in your first year of an undergraduate health degree, you can apply for the Northern Territory (NT) Health Aboriginal Scholarship Scheme.